TAMPA BAY MASTERS BASKETBALL RULES (5on5) (3on3 rules at the bottom)

 How do I enter a team?

-Our venues and time schedule can accommodate a total of 32 entered teams within our six age divisions for the 2017 tournament.
-Divisions are 4, 5, 6 or 8 teams.
+Our venues and time schedule can accommodate a total of 45 teams within our 7 age divisions.
+Divisions are 4, 5, 6, 7 or 8 teams.
 All team entries are on a first-come, first-served basis.
 The Tampa Bay Masters, Inc. reserves the right to refuse any entry and has the final decision on all team entries.

 How many games will my team play?